On this page:

 4. Inks are soy-based rather than petroleum based, and all leftover inks are recycled.

-5. The printing plant has a new recovery system in place that captures ink and solvent gasses and redirects them to the press’ heat-set ovens.
+5. The printing plant has a recovery system in place that captures ink and solvent gasses and redirects them to the press’ heat-set ovens.
 This burning not only eliminates the release of VOCs into the air, it also reduces the amount of natural gas the plant uses to heat the ovens by about 60 percent.

 6. The plant launders fabric shop rags rather than using a consumable product.

 7. In the plant, all paper waste is shredded and baled for recycling.

 8. On campus, finished magazines not distributed are recycled.